-7.8 The LTS commits to seeking investment from Transport Scotland in new infrastructure for long term projects (15 years plus) and improved rail services.
+- 7.12 The LTS commits to seeking investment from Transport Scotland in new infrastructure for long term projects (15 years plus) and improved rail services.
 In response, the Council has appointed consultants to undertake an appropriate appraisal, in accordance with Scottish Transport Appraisal Guidance (STAG), for transport issues in the Clydesdale Area of South Lanarkshire.
 This assessment will include objective setting, option generation, sifting and development and will propose potential solutions.
-The appraisal is underway and further work will include timescales, costs and other risks.

-7.9 Of particular importance in this process will be the assessment of the potential to extend and enhance rail infrastructure.
-The appraisal will consider a range of modal options, including potential new rail stations at Symington and Law.
+The appraisal is underway and further work will include timescales, costs and other risks. - 7.13 Of particular importance in this process will be the assessment of the potential to extend and enhance rail infrastructure.
+Scottish Transport Appraisal Guidance options are being considered with a range of modal options, including potential new rail stations at Symington and Law.
 The LDP2 proposals map indicates the areas of land at Symington and Law that may be required for future potential rail related development and seeks to safeguard this land from alternative development until the outcome of the assessment.
-This will be reviewed based on the outcomes of the appraisal, further work on viability and feasibility, and discussions with Transport Scotland.

-7.10 In addition the Council is currently undertaking a review of park and ride facilities across South Lanarkshire.
-A Park and Ride Strategy is being prepared which identifies a number of options to increase park and ride provision.
+This will be reviewed based on the outcomes of the appraisal, further work on viability and feasibility, and discussions with Transport Scotland. - 7.14 In addition the Council is undertaking a review of park and ride facilities across South Lanarkshire.
+A Park and Ride Strategy has been prepared which identifies a number of options to increase park and ride provision.
 These options include potential extensions to existing park and ride facilities alongside new provision.
-The outcome of the consultation exercise on the Park and Ride Strategy will not be known until later in 2018 at which time specific sites will be identified.
-In the meantime the Strategy Plan of LDP2 indicates the areas under consideration for these facilities.
+Work is ongoing to identify which options should be progressed.
+One site, at Bridge Street Cambuslang, was consented in 2020 to provide a new park and ride facility for Cambuslang station.
+The LDP strategy plan and settlement plans indicate the areas under consideration for these facilities.
+For more detailed information on the options refer to the Park and Ride Strategy 2018-2027.